-NOTE: The report results in the PDF are different than the results in reports run immediately.
-The report results in the PDF are for the time range that you specified while scheduling a report.
-When you run a report immediately, the report includes events from midnight to the time you ran the report.
+NOTE: The report data in the PDF file will be different than the data in the reports that are run with the Now option.
+The report data in the PDF file are for the time range that you specified while scheduling a report definition.
+When you schedule a report definition with the Now option, the report includes events from midnight to the time you scheduled the report definition.